ponylang/ponylang-website/content/blog/last-week-in-pony-080623.md

 [Audio](https://sync-recordings.ponylang.io/r/2023_08_01.m4a) from the August 1st, 2023 sync is available.

 Sync this week came in at about 30 minutes, almost all of which was some initial discussion of [ponylang/ponyc issue #4369](https://github.com/ponylang/ponyc/issues/4369).
 We ended with "Sean and Joe will debug together on Friday".
-That Friday debugging session which ran over into Office Hours was productive and resulted in this weekend's ponyc release.
+That Friday debugging session which ran over into Office Hours was productive.

 ### Office Hours